History

 Advisory Board

-The Advisory Board is the main governing and organisational body of the European Society for Health and Medical Sociology.
+The Advisory Board is the main governing and organisational body of the European Society of Health and Medical Sociology.

 Membership